-"Took over 4 months to confirm my circumstances after receiving court orders (of residency), letters from Sixth Form, and other evidence.
+"It's difficult to prove that you are estranged when there's limited help available" Student, female after receiving court orders (of residency), letters from Sixth Form, and other evidence.
 Expended all of my finances and considered leaving university before I was finally able to access student finance."
 Student, male.

 "I was given contradictory information and then told I wasn't able to be classed as an independent student due to the rigid nature of the guidelines that don't take into account personal situations."
 Student, male.
+"The staff bordered on rude, and the bureaucracy levels made it infinitely difficult to prove my independence" Student, female